usgs/earthquake-processing-formats/format-docs/TravelTimePlotBranchSample.md

 **Optional Values:**

-The following are supplementary values that **may or may not** be provided as part of a Travel-Time Plot Data Sample Object.
+The following are supplementary values that **may or may not** be provided as part of a Travel-Time Plot Branch Sample Object.

 * StatisticalSpread - A number containing the statistical spread in seconds.
 * Observability - A number containing the relative observability.
+* RayParameter - A number containing the ray parameter in seconds/degree.